On the Relativistic Micro-Canonical Ensemble and Relativistic Kinetic Theory for N Relativistic Particles in Inertial and Non-Inertial Rest Frames: Introduction

-A) In Ref.\cite{23} (see also its bibliography) it was said that the lack of understanding of RCM with action-at-a-distance potentials forced people to develop a relativistic kinetic theory of "world-lines" and not of particles.
+A) In Ref.\cite{17} (see also its bibliography) it was said that the lack of understanding of RCM with action-at-a-distance potentials forced people to develop a relativistic kinetic theory of "world-lines" and not of particles.
 This was due to the fact that it was not known how to parametrize the world-lines of N relativistic particles in an arbitrary inertial frame in terms of a Lorentz scalar time-parameter so that their interactions depend only on space-like distances between pairs of particles and not on relative times (the basic problem in the theory of relativistic bound states).
-In our new RCM all these problems are solved: it is clarified how to synchronize the clocks of the N particles and how to formulate a Cauchy problem \footnote{Even if non physical we must give the Cauchy data on a space-like 3-space, to be able to use the existence and unicity theorem for the solution of partial differential equations to predict the future.
+In our new RCM all these problems are solved: it is clarified how to synchronize the clocks of the N particles and how to formulate a Cauchy problem \footnote{ Even if non physical we must give the Cauchy data on a space-like 3-space, to be able to use the existence and unicity theorem for the solution of partial differential equations to predict the future.
 The subsequent evolution is consistent with special relativity even in the case of action-at-a-distance interactions.} in presence of action-at-a-distance, electro-magnetic and gravitational interactions.
-We will give the explicit form of the Poincar\'e generators for a simple model (not yet the most general one) of N positive-energy particles with action-at-a-distance potentials given in Section IV.
-Before we had only the 2-body model of Ref.\cite{7} and the complicated N-particle model with Coulomb plus Darwin potentials of Refs.\cite{4,5,8,9} (see Appendix A; in Appendix B there is its general relativistic counterpart, without electro-magnetic field, deduced from Ref.\cite{16}).
-This simple N-particle model allows us to find the Liouville operators for single particles in inertial and non-inertial frames.
+We will give the explicit form of the Poincar\'e generators for a simple model of N positive-energy particles with action-at-a-distance potentials \footnote{ See also the 2-body model of Ref.\cite{7} and the complicated N-particle model with Coulomb plus Darwin potentials of Refs.\cite{4,5,8,9}.}: for it we can find the Liouville operators for single particles in inertial and non-inertial frames.
 A crucial difference with respect to other approaches is the decoupling of the external (non-local, non-measurable) relativistic center of mass

-Let us remark that in all the previous attempts to define relativistic kinetic theory and relativistic statistical mechanics starting from a system of N relativistic particles, like the ones in Refs.\cite{24,25,26,27} (see also the review in Ref.\cite{28}), there are either no interactions or ad hoc ansatzs to avoid the foundational problems of RCM (quoted in Refs.\cite{1,7,29}), whose validity is out of control.
+Let us remark that in all the previous attempts to define relativistic kinetic theory and relativistic statistical mechanics starting from a system of N relativistic particles, like the ones in Refs.\cite{18,19,20,21} (see also the review in Ref.\cite{22}), there are either no interactions or ad hoc ansatzs to avoid the foundational problems of RCM (quoted in Refs.\cite {1,7,23}), whose validity is out of control in these approaches.